 Start date

-The start date for the service as populated from the contract.
+The start date is populated automatically from the contract.
 This value cannot be overridden.

-Note: The service starts, and charges are raised for the service, when this start date is reached.
+• If the start date is in the future, the service starts, and charges are created, once the start date is reached.

 Cost